 Camera and Software Setup

-Start the video camera; the software will automatically switch on.
+Start the software; the video camera will automatically switch on.

-Select an option of movement detection and the software will start tracking the behavior and linking it with the cardiac activity recordings.
+Select an option of movement detection, thoroughly detect area of each tank on the screen and the software will start tracking the behavior and linking it with the cardiac activity recordings.

 Note: A crayfish motion detection module consists of a video camera that tracks crayfish behavior from below the tank and the software that combines the behavior with cardiac activity.
 The data from the module are used to facilitate more precise cardiac activity data processing by eliminating periods in which the crayfish demonstrates high locomotive activity.
 Sudden crayfish movements (i.e., an escape reaction or feeding initiation) can result in fluctuations or short-time spikes in cardiac signals that may reduce the precision of cardiac interval calculations.